top of page

 ON THIS DAY

-Despite taking the lead and putting in a performance, Villa lose for the sixth time in twelve with one win over that periods as they fall to 15th in the table.
+• Despite taking the lead and putting in a performance, Villa lose for the 6th time in 12 to fall to 15th in the table.

 Aston Villa